Bereavement and Loss

 If you are worried that bereavement will affect your son, please let the school know as soon as possible.
 It may be that you just want us to keep an eye on your son or it may be that you want to arrange for your son to see the school councillor or have a trusted adult in school he can go to if he wants to talk.
 Nobody should go through bereavement alone and together, we will support both you and your son at this difficult time.

 The death of a loved one in a child’s life carries an array of feelings and emotions.
 Childhood grief is not a singular emotion or emotional state; rather, it encompasses a wide range of emotions that can alternate between sadness, loneliness, confusion, anger, fear, worry or even moments of joy and happiness.

 Like adults, children grieve in their own unique way.
 Some may readily talk about the death.
-Younger children, especially, may struggle to understand the concept of death, that it’s irreversible and what it means when somebody has died.
-Older children and adolescents may appear to avoid the topic — even eager return to school or play with their friends.
+Younger children especially, may struggle to understand the concept of death, that it’s irreversible and what it means when somebody has died.
+Older children and adolescents may appear to avoid the topic — even eager to return to school or play with their friends.

 Below are links to websites with lots of good advice and coping strategies aimed at helping older children and teenagers cope with death.

 How to tell a child someone has died.

 Ways to remember: Download a one page guide here.

 Serious Illness: https://www.winstonswish.org/serious-illness/